iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 | Shared-vnet | 10.2.0.0/16   | West Europe | Shared-sub   | Mode 2: VNet is hosting multiple apps managed by different teams              |
 | Secret-vnet | 10.3.0.0/16   | West Europe | Secret-sub   | Mode 3: VNet is hosting apps that need to comply with insane regulations      |

-Once assigned, security mode sets the default level for the workload provisoned in the spoke.
-Since we are in the cloud with software defined networks, flexibility of changing this is possible for some subnets or even for the whole VNets, but it is not possible to change VNet name.
-That's why I don't encourage to tattoo the initial network security mode in the VNet name
+Once assigned, security mode sets the default level for the workload provisioned in the spoke.
+Since we are in the cloud with software-defined networks, the flexibility of changing this is possible for some subnets or even for the whole VNet, but it is not possible to change the VNet name.
+That's why I don't encourage "tattooing" the initial network security mode in the VNet name.

 ### Subnets Structure

-Separate Subnets should be used only when necessary, to simplify management or to implement security requirements like different route tables and NSGs.
+Separate subnets should be used only when necessary to simplify management or implement security requirements like different route tables and NSGs.

-In Native and Traditional and security modes,
+In Native and Traditional security modes,

 - Separate subnets can be used to delegate NSG control to specific application owners